Reconnect with the youth of the High Country for 'An Evening with Elvis'

-BOONE – Western Youth Network’s annual fundraiser to benefit the Sonny Sweet Scholarship Fund will take place from 6-9 p.m. on Thursday, Aug.
-22 at Boone’s Harvest House venue.
+Western Youth Network’s annual fundraiser to benefit the Sonny Sweet Scholarship Fund will take place from 6-9 p.m. on Thursday, Aug.
+22, at Boone’s Harvest House venue.
 This year’s fundraiser is “Sweet High Country Salute: An Evening with Elvis,” and all proceeds from the event will go directly to the scholarship fund, which serves to assist today’s youth in reaching their dreams.

 Bricca Sweet, wife of Sonny Sweet, the scholarship’s namesake, says that this scholarship is all about “keeping the spirit of giving alive” and providing a sense of promise to the youth of the High Country.